LBeaudoux/iso639/README.md

 ## Sources of data used by iso639-lang

-As of November 12, 2023, iso639-lang is based on the latest official code tables provided by the ISO 639 registration authorities.
+As of February 2, 2024, iso639-lang is based on the latest official code tables provided by the ISO 639 registration authorities.

 | Standard  | Name                                                                                       | Registration Authority |